Repository Explorer

 Version 10.10 introduces a new UI to the MegaMenu.

-Icons and menu text in the first menu level have been updated and reorganized to minimize the amount of space it occupied on the screen.
+Icons and menu text at the first menu level have been updated and reorganized to minimize the amount of space it occupies on the screen.

 As the user navigates through the menu to level two and three the menu changes into a dropdown menu.